Everything On DocuSign Phishing Attacks in 3 Minutes

 - According to the FBI, 30% of phishing attacks make it through existing systems and are opened by target users.

-- Osterman Research reports that despite existing protection, 40% of Office 365 users have experienced credential theft nevertheless.
+- Osterman Research reports that despite existing protection, 40% of Microsoft 365 users have experienced credential theft nevertheless.

 - During the month of May of 2020 Guardian Digital EnGarde Cloud Email Security identified more phishing emails targeting cloud email users than in any month prior since the company’s inception in 1999.

 Implement a threat-ready, fully-managed cloud email security solution that seamlessly complements Microsoft’s insufficient default protection, providing the critical additional layers of security that Microsoft 365 lacks.
 Defense-in-depth is crucial in fortifying cloud email against today’s advanced threats.